gmarchesiv/QuantFinance_Alphalytics/README.md

 # Alphalytics
-This repository contains the data and analysis for portfolio optimization using dynamic asset allocation through the business cycle.
+This repository contains the data, notebooks and results for portfolio optimization using dynamic asset allocation through the business cycle.

 The goal of this project is to maximize the historic return of an investment portfolio by optimizing the asset allocation during the four stages of an economic cycle:
 1. Recovery: period immediately after a slowdon or recession